kevinveenbirkenbach/cymais/roles/docker-openproject/README.md

-# README.md for Docker OpenProject Role
+# OpenProject Role

 ## Overview

-This role is designed to deploy the OpenProject application using Docker.
+This role is designed to deploy the [OpenProject](https://www.openproject.org/) application using Docker.
 It includes tasks for setting up the environment, pulling the Docker repository, and configuring a reverse proxy with Nginx.

-## Requirements

-- Ansible
-- Docker
-- Docker Compose
-- Access to the GitHub repository "opf/openproject-deploy"

-## Role Variables

-The role uses several variables, defined in `vars/main.yml`:

-- `repository_directory`: The directory for the OpenProject repository.
-- `docker_compose.directories.instance`: Directory for Docker Compose instances.
+It was developed by [Kevin Veen-Birkenbach](https://www.veen.world/)

 ## Handlers